shirleyahn/CAS_Code/README.md

 * num_balls_limit: maximum number of macrostates in the simulation.

-* separate_radii_flag: either equal to 0 or 1.

-   0: off.
-1: on. we have different radii for each collective variable.

 * radius: radii of the Voronoi cells.

 * num_walkers: number of walkers per macrostate.